alexesprit/vscode-unfancy-file-icons/README.md

 - Use icons from [Octicons][octicons] and [Codicons][codicons] only
-- Use a simple color code (with a few exceptions when it make more sense, like for ruby files) which works as follow:
+- Use a simple color code (with a few exceptions when it make more sense, like for Ruby files) which works as follow:
   - green for source files
   - yellow for template and stylesheet files
   - violet for data files (`json`, `yml`, `csv`, etc)